Knowledge & Memory

 RolePermissions

-OwnerFull control: invite/remove members, edit circle, delete circle, read/write memory
+OwnerFull control: invite/remove members, edit circle, delete circle, manage app connection grants

 MemberRead/write memory, connect/disconnect apps, view members, share/unshare files